yuhonghong66/kkulma.github.io/_posts/2018-03-18-Prime-Hints-for-Running-data-project-in-R.md

   na.omit()
 ```

 Here, I'm expecting to use `readr` and `dplyr` packages regularly and I'm using `qdapRegex` library only once - to remove URL's from my tweet data.
 In this case I call `rm_url()` once and I specify the package that it comes from.
-More about it [here](https://stackoverflow.com/a/23232888).
+More about in [here](https://stackoverflow.com/a/23232888).
 Easy peasy.

+#### **!!!
+UPDATE !!!**

+As [Brent Auble](https://twitter.com/brentauble/status/975667201595277313) correctly pointed out, if you decide to use `::` way of calling the package, make sure to put the comment clarifying that you're going to use this package - preferrably in the load section of the script - so that the user installs the package before running the script.

+Also, [Maëlle Salmon](https://twitter.com/ma_salmon) made me realise that there's already an excellent package [packup](https://github.com/MilesMcBain/packup) that organises your code so that any mentioned libraries anywhere in the script automatically end up in the beginning of your code.
+Genius!

-### **04. Name your code sections and use them for quick navigation.**
+### **04. Name your code sections and use them for quick navigation. **

 Your code will grow.
 Sometimes it will turn into an R script equivalent of the Bible, at least in terms of volume.
 To keep it organized, keep your code nice and tidy by assigning relevant code chunks to different sections that can be later folded/unfolded; you can also easily navigate yourself through chunks by using 'drop-up' menu at the bottom of the script screen.